w3plan/jsdump/README.md

   // prints toString() source of class URL to the console. jsdump.sourcePrint(URL, 'toString');

-  // writes the constructor source of class URL to a txt file in current directory. jsdump.sourceFile(URL);
+  /* writes the constructor source of class URL to a txt
+     file in current directory. */
+  jsdump.sourceFile(URL);
-  // writes toString() source of class URL to a txt file in current directory. jsdump.sourceFile(URL, 'toString');
+  /* writes toString() source of class URL to a txt file
+     in current directory. */
+  jsdump.sourceFile(URL, 'toString');

 ```

 ## Tests

-Run the following command from JSDump project or JSDump module.
+Runs the following commands from your project.

+` $ cd ./node_modules/jsdump `
 ` $ npm test `